2018 Fall Term

 This course examines the economic and political structures that have induced natural environmental degradation throughout the world and highlights the impact of collective social actors mobilizing to influence the process of environmental policy formation in order to address environmental and technological risks.

-SOCIOLOGY OF LAW
+SOCIOLOGY OF GENDER

 A study of the incidence of delinquency, theories and findings regarding causation, and the policies designed for treatment and prevention of delinquency.

-SOCIOLOGY OF HOMICIDE
+SOCIOLOGY OF VIOLENT CRIME

 SOCIOLOGY OF POLICE AND COURTS